aws/amazon-documentdb-jdbc-driver/src/markdown/setup/setup.md

 #### Connecting to Amazon DocumentDB Using Tableau

 1. If connecting from outside the DocumentDB cluster's VPC, ensure you have [setup an SSH tunnel](#using-an-ssh-tunnel-to-connect-to-amazon-documentdb).
-1. If connecting to a TLS-enabled cluster, ensure you have [installed the Amazon RDS CA bundle](add-amazon-ca-certs.md).
 1. Launch the Tableau Desktop application.
     - If using a **signed** Tableau Connector, launch Tableau like a typical application on your machine.
     - If using an **unsigned** Tableau connector, Tableau must be launched from the command line with the flag